Flotomate/product_docs/source/admin/patch-package-deployment.rst

 Learn how configure :ref:`system-health-settings`.

-.. _ad-endpoint-scope:
+.. _add-endpoint-scope:

 Endpoint Scope
 ==============

-Depending on the License agreement you have with us, the number of Computers you can manage for Patch/Packages is limited.
-All discovered Computers (with our Agent application) stay out of the scope (target) of the product by default; you have to bring them within the scope (target) before you can use remote deployment.
+Depending on the License agreement you have with us, the number of Computers you can manage for Patch/Packages/Registry is limited.
+All discovered Computers (with our Agent application) stay out of the scope (target) of Remote Deployment by default; you have to bring them within the scope (target).

-The Endpoint Scope lets you view all available Computers (both in and out of Endpoint Scope) and add them to the Scope.
-You can set certain conditions that allow the product to add any new Computers automatically.
+The Endpoint Scope lets you view all available Computers (both in and out of Endpoint Scope) and add them to the scope of Remote Deployment.
+You can set certain conditions that will allow the main server to add any new Computers automatically to the scope.
 You can also add Computers manually.

-There is a counter that shows how many Computers are within the scope (target).
+There is a counter on the Endpoint Scope page that shows how many Computers are allowed within the scope.
-In no situation, you can exceed the total number of Computers you are allowed to add to the Scope.
+In no situation, you can exceed the mentioned number.

-.. note:: Only Computers configured with our Agent Application are visible in Endpoint Scope.
+.. note:: Only Computers configured with our Agent Application are visible in the Endpoint Scope page.

 .. _add-computer-scope: